mcoirad/mcoirad.github.io/_posts/2025-04-09-migrating-basketball-stats-workflow-to-cloud copy.markdown

 projects: true
 project: nba_executives
 author: dario
-description: On-premises to cloud migration
+description: "Migrating a basketball statistics workflow from a local setup to the cloud, including pipeline architecture, automation, and deployment tradeoffs."
 ---

 ## Moving to Google Cloud